60dimension/IELTS-Vocabularies/Vocabulary02.md

 It was a tad confusing.

-A supersize portion of fries contains 600 calories.
+A supersized portion of fries contains 600 calories.

 It was just a tragic(comedy) accident.